abkayyum91/Django-CyberBlog/README.md

 # Django-CyberBlog
+* CyberBlog is a blogging site, where cybersecurity-related blog post is available.
+You can comment on posts and free to give replies to comments.
-It is a Blogging site which is built in django as a backend and bootstrap as a frontend.
+* It is developed in Django as a backend and bootstrap as a frontend.